Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
-This document describes the technical instructions on how to set up a new pod in the network.
-To join Diaspora, you do not need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
+This document describes the technical instructions on how to set up a new pod on the network.

+To use Diaspora, you do not need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.

-If you still want to run your own pod, read on.
+If you still want to run your own pod...we salute you.
+Read on.

-## Notice
+## Things To Know

 1. **If you run into problems, please visit us in irc, on freenode, in [#diaspora](http://webchat.freenode.net/?channels=diaspora).**

-2. We currently run Diaspora with [thin](http://code.macournoyer.com/thin/) as our application server, behind [nginx](http://wiki.nginx.org/Main) as our web server.
-You can use mod_rails, mongrel, or another application server, and apache or another web server, but we may not have the expertise to help you set it up.
+2. On joindiaspora.com, we run the application using [thin](http://code.macournoyer.com/thin/) as our application server and [nginx](http://wiki.nginx.org/Main) as our web server.
+You can use another application server (passenger, mongrel...), or another web server (apache, unicorn...), but the core team may not have the expertise to help you set it up.
+There are folks in the community who do run Diaspora this way though, so ask around in irc and on the mailing list.

 3. These instructions are for machines running [Ubuntu](http://www.ubuntu.com/), [Debian](http://www.debian.org/),
 [Fedora](http://www.fedoraproject.org) or [Mac OS X](http://www.apple.com/macosx/).
 In this document the **Debian** version used is Lenny 5.0 and **Ubuntu** 10.04 or 10.10.
 Diaspora does not currently install on Windows, though we are working on it.